olvaffe/olv-notes/linux/scripts/kconfig/config.md

           - select `SoundWire generic machine driver` if needed
         - select `ASoC support for Mediatek MT8195 chip` if mtk
           - select `ASoC Audio driver for MT8195 with MT6359 and I2S codecs`, depending on `MTK_PMIC_WRAP`
-        - select `ASoC support for QCOM platforms` if msm
+        - select `ASoC support for QCOM platforms` if qcom
           - select `SoC Machine driver for SC7180 boards`
           - select `SoC Machine driver for SC7280 boards`, depending on `SOUNDWIRE`
         - select `Sound Open Firmware Support` if intel or cros